COVID-19

 • Supporting local communities with food insecurity, social isolation, and social distancing appropriate service, including environmental, food pantry and housing support services

-The pandemic has required NHC members, staff, and host sites to do what they do best - "get things done" despite any obstacles in their way.
-Members have contributed to COVID-19 response efforts through both in-person and remote service, and have shown flexibility, adaptability, and creativity in finding ways to sustain and expand their community impact.
-Many members have been on the front lines during the pandemic, supporting their communities in addressing both direct and indirect effects through vaccine distribution, outreach, and education, building host site capacity to offer telehealth services, and increasing access to critical resources including food and medication.
+The pandemic required NHC members, staff, and host sites to do what they do best - "get things done" despite any obstacles in their way.
+Members contributed to COVID-19 response efforts through both in-person and remote service, and showed flexibility, adaptability, and creativity in finding ways to sustain and expand their community impact.
+Many members were on the front lines during the height of the pandemic, supporting their communities in addressing both direct and indirect effects through vaccine distribution, outreach, and education, building host site capacity to offer telehealth services, and increasing access to critical resources including food and medication. .

-NHC members can support communities in a wide variety of ways during the COVID-19 pandemic and its aftermath.
-Visit our Seeking Volunteers page if you think an NHC member may be able to help with pandemic response in your organization.
+NHC members continue to support communities in a wide variety of ways during the COVID-19 pandemic aftermath that has increased health disparities in our nation.
+Visit our Seeking Volunteers page if you think an NHC member may be able to help .

 Members on Zoom